A History Of Rabbit’s Motel

 Wendell Scott

-Rabbit’s Motel sat in the heart of Southside, a once-flourishing African-American community that was one of many early-Asheville flourishing Black communities in Asheville.
-Southside contained a vital business and entertainment district as much as The Block in the center of downtown, which was a center of Black commercialism and one of the largest black-owned business districts in the South.
-The Block was adjacent to East End, home of Stephans-Lee High School, the only public African-American school in Western North Carolina, taught with University professors from around the country.
+Southside held a vital business and entertainment sector as much as The Block downtown, a center of Black commercialism and one of the largest black-owned business districts in the South.
+The Block was adjacent to East End, home of Stephans-Lee High School, the only public African-American school in Western North Carolina, which was taught with University professors from around the country.